-During the pre-game warmup at Villa Part on Friday night, Tyrone Mings pulled up after sprinting and began holding his groin.
+During the pre-game warmup at Villa Park on Friday night, Tyrone Mings pulled up after sprinting and began holding his groin.
 He looked in visible discomfort.
 Gary Neville, who was presenting a pitchside segment alongside Kelly Cates, noticed the defender struggling behind him as he was attended to by members of the Villa medical staff whilst lying flat on the turf.

-Neville, never one to miss an opportunity, broke his train of thought to emphasise what a blow it would be for Aston Villa to lose defensive lynchpin before a game that, after two losses from two in their meant-to-be-triumphant return to the Premier League, and the footballing intelligentsia were already starting to write them off as relegation fodder.
+Neville, never one to miss an opportunity, broke his train of thought to emphasise what a blow it would be for Aston Villa to lose defensive lynchpin before a game that, after two losses from two in their meant-to-be-triumphant return to the Premier League, had the footballing intelligentsia already starting to write them off as relegation fodder.

 After the match, a 2-0 win for Villa that was slightly less comfortable than the scoreline might suggest, a win built on the imperious defensive presence of Mings, ably partnered by unheralded new signing Bjorn Engels, the central defender told Neville and Cates that he had a painkilling injection before the game and was now 'feeling like a million dollars'.

 It might seem like a small, inconsequential thing given the way football is now, endless slurries of games, the players themselves expected to play non-stop, flat-out, at peak condition for an entire season and maybe an international tournament with only a few weeks off before they come back and do it all over again.
 It wasn't.